DanWang1230/DanWang1230.github.io/pages/advanced_lane_finding.md

 [image10]: ./images_advanced_finding_lane_lines/plot_back_result.jpg
 [video1]: ./images_advanced_finding_lane_lines/project_video_dw.mp4

-## Rubric Points

-Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

----

 ### Camera Calibration

 The code for this step is contained in the first code cell of the IPython notebook located in "./advanced_lane_finding.ipynb."